yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/alternative-sdks-2/headless-sdk-enrollment-ios.md

 The first step is to install Yuno SDK to your iOS project.

-> 📘 iOS SDK Versions
+> 📘 Check iOS SDK Versions
 >
-> To check all versions available, you can access the [release page](https://github.com/yuno-payments/yuno-sdk-ios/releases) from the Yuno iOS SDK repository.
+> To view all available versions, visit the [release page](https://github.com/yuno-payments/yuno-sdk-ios/releases) on the Yuno iOS SDK repository.

 You can install Yuno SDK in two ways: